-The lawfulness of ‘gatherings’ is regulated by the Health Protection (Coronavirus, Restrictions) (England) Regulations 2020 (‘the Regulations’) as amended (most recently) by the Health Protection (Coronavirus, Restrictions) (England) (Amendment) (No. 3) Regulations 2020.
+The lawfulness of ‘gatherings’ is regulated by The Health Protection (Coronavirus, Restrictions) (England) (No. 4) Regulations 2020

 The regulations set out a series of exemptions.
 ‘The person concerned is fulfilling a legal obligation or participating in legal proceedings’, is not relevant to local authority meetings because these meetings are not legal proceedings.
 Further, the gathering cannot be said to be ‘reasonably necessary for work purposes…’ because unlike council staff, councillors are not workers.
 In addition, the Flexibility Regulations 2020 allows members to attend meetings virtually, ie by phone or video link.

 Q1B.5 - What about Planning Committee site visits?

 A - Site visits by a planning committee allow them to see the scheme “on the ground” and to have their questions answered by case officers.
 Unfortunately this cannot lawfully happen at present.
 Alternative approaches include: